When to File

 - National Board Examination – You must arrange for the Board office to receive the score report, sent directly to the Board office from the Joint Commission on National Dental Examinations before your Dentist-FQHC Provisional license expires.

 As the applicant, it is your responsibility – not the responsibility of the FQHC – to arrange for the Board to receive the documents listed below.
 A Dentist-FQHC Provisional license will not be issued until the Board office receives all documents listed in this section.
 Do not begin working at a Delaware FQHC until a Dentist-FQHC Provisional license is issued to you.

 - Enclose payment for the following non-refundable fees by check or money order made payable to “State of Delaware.”
 You may combine the fees in one payment.

-- Examination fee for Practical Board Examination – You may submit this fee with your application or at a later time.
-If you opt to wait, submit it no later than the examination registration deadline to assure a seat and avoid the Late Exam fee.
+- examination fee for Practical Board Examination – You may submit this fee with your application or at a later time.
+If you opt to wait, submit it no later than the examination registration deadline to ensure a seat and avoid the late exam fee.

 - Complete the Criminal History Record Check Authorization form to request State of Delaware and Federal Bureau of Investigation criminal background checks.
 Follow the instructions on the authorization form to arrange to be fingerprinted.

 - Submit a copy of your employment contract with the FQHC.

 - Arrange for the Board office to receive the completed, signed and notarized Statement of Supervision form included in this packet, sent directly from the FQHC to the Board office.
 Both the FQHC’s director and your supervising dentist must complete and sign the form in the presence of a notary.